Carreau/phd-dissertation/parts/cells.rst

 ..     - nuclear breakdown
 ..     - chromosome forms,
 ..     - actin pack chromosome,
-..     - microtubule fetch chromosome
+..     - microtubules fetch chromosome
-..     - spindel form and migrate to the centrosome,
+..     - spindle form and migrate to the centrosome,
 ..     - cytokinetic actin ring contract.

 Cell Organelle
 ~~~~~~~~~~~~~~

+Beyond the membrane , cytoplasm and cytoskeleton, cell have a number of
+structure that have different and specialised function.
+The position and
+state of each of theses structure is of great importance in order for the
+cell to achieve its function.
+Probably the most known of the organelles is
+the cell nucleus of eukaryotes cells that contain the genetic material of the
+cell.
+Attached to the nucleus is the endoplasmic reticulum (also know as ER)
+is the organelle that is responsible form translating RNA coming from to
+nucleus in to functional proteins that will be delivered across the cell
+after maturation through vesicles.
+Theses vesicles are transported across the
+cell by dyneins and kinesins, molecular motors, that walks along microtubules
+originating from the centrioles part of the centrosome.
+All of those process
+consume energy as the form of ATP, generated from with the mitocondria spread
+across the cytoplasm.

-    - Mitoncondria, ER (made to produce proteins), also serve in lacust
+    - Mitoncondria, ER (made to produce proteins), also serve in locust
-    - nucleus en eucariotes cells, contains the chromosomes.
+    - nucleus en eukaryotes cells, contains the chromosomes.
-    - Nucleus get moved by actin filement to the periclinal/anticlinal wall,
+    - Nucleus get moved by actin filament to the periclinal/anticlinal wall,
     - centromere centriole,
     - Organelles are supported by